 And as the warmth of the afternoon passed, Savannah and Rachel held hands and kissed and loved as if no one else was there but as if everyone they’ve ever known was there at once.

 Here, I knew for myself this wasn’t a styled shoot anymore.
 I was glad to forget myself and everything else outside of the connection between the two.
-If could make something honest of these moments, then I would have done something more meaningful that cuts to the core.

 Love is love.